SarahMcN25/fundamentals/README.md

 <br>

 #### Scatter Plot
 This scatter plot uses the numpy random function again to generate values for x and y.
 It also generates random color values while also producing random sizes for the markers.
-As shown here, there are various sizes and colors used in this plot while alpha allows for slight transparency.
+As shown here, there are various sizes and colors used in this plot while the alpha parameter allows for slight transparency.

 <br>